DataBiosphere/azul/README.md

 deployments do not require this step.

 Create an S3 bucket for shared Terraform and Chalice state.
-That bucket should have versioning enabled and must not be publicly accessible since Terraform state may include secrets.
-The name of that bucket is the concatenation of the `AZUL_VERSIONED_BUCKET` and `AWS_DEFAULT_REGION` environment variables, with a period in between.
+That bucket should have object versioning enabled and must not be publicly accessible since Terraform state may include secrets.
+If your developers assume a role via Amazon STS, the bucket should reside in the same region as the Azul deployment.
+This is because temporary STS AssumeRole credentials are specific to a region and won't be recognized by an S3 region that's different from the one the temporary credentials were issued in.
+To account for the region specificity of the bucket, you may want to include the region name at then end of the bucket name.
+That way you can have consistent bucket names across regions.

 Create a Route 53 hosted zone for the Azul service and indexer.
 Multiple deployments  can share a hosted zone but they don't have to.
 The name of the